 10 Coffee Rules

 Going to Italy?
-You’ll probably be wanting coffee there.
-So you might appreciate some advice on the subject, otherwise you’ll be lost.
-Don’t stress, I’m going to help you.
+You’ll probably be wanting coffee there, am I right?
+So you might appreciate some advice on the subject, otherwise you’ll be lost, not to mention a tad cranky if you don’t get caffeinated.
+Don’t stress, I’m going to help you speak coffee fluently in Italy.

 Being of good Italian stock, I grew up with serious coffee drinkers.
 Coffee is in my blood.
 And like most Italian households, the old caffettiera stove top coffee maker had pride of place in the kitchen, ready to go at all hours.
 It was never put away.
 Anytime of the day is a good time for coffee, as far as Italians are concerned, and can solve all manner of problems.